waddie/bytemap.clj/README.md

 # bytemap (Clojure)

 `bytemap` is a library for creating text-based graphics using Unicode braille characters.
-Each braille character contains 8 "pixels" arranged in a 2x4 grid, allowing for reasonably high-resolution terminal output.
+Each braille character contains 8 “pixels” arranged in a 2x4 grid, allowing for reasonably high-resolution terminal output.

 This is a Clojure(Script) port of [Ian Henry’s Janet library](https://github.com/ianthehenry/bytemap).